 Existing stormwater infrastructure does exist in the Overbrook Subdivision but is woefully inadequate.
 Flooding conditions have been exacerbated over the past decade as surrounding federal, public and private developments have reduced the amount of permeable surface available for stormwater percolation and increased runoff into the Overbrook area.
 Now, even moderate rainfall events can cause yards to flood to home foundations and into other portions of the home, especially garages that are below finished floor slab heights.
 In heavier rainfall events, many homes receive floodwater in their living spaces.
-At times. stormwater eventually enters into the piped stormwater system on Overbrook Drive but it quickly reaches capacity, flooding the entire road.
+At times, stormwater runoff is flowing so quickly that some residents open their doors to allow floodwater to flow through their homes.
+Stormwater eventually enters into the piped stormwater system on Overbrook Drive but it quickly reaches capacity, flooding the entire road.
 The stormwater system on Overbrook Drive discharges into Overbrook Pond and on to Gap Creek.
 Overbrook Pond was improved with grant funding a few years ago but the project had no effect on stormwater issues upstream.
 A general Florida Department of Environmental Protection (FDEP) grant in the amount of \$250,000 was signed on May 5, 2019 for Pre-Design Study, Design and Permitting.
 The grant does not require a match, and those funds will be used to implement the design phase of the project